rainbowbreeze/yellowbutler/bot/README.md

 pip install -r requirements.txt
 ```

-To quick from the environment
+To quit from the environment
 ```
 deactivate
 ```